4 days in Malta without a car

 How to get to Valletta from the airport?

-You can use the public bus: X4 bus line connects Malta international airport with the capital.
+You can use the public bus: the X4 bus line connects Malta international airport with the capital.
 The bus stop is just outside the airport terminal, across the road from the Departures Hall.

 Another option is to buy a pre-paid taxi ticket from the Welcomers’ Hall upon your arrival, install the Malta Taxi app on your phone and request a car directly through it or book a private transfer.